dennismilton/home-assistant-addons-traefik/traefik/DOCS.md

 In the configuration section you will need to set the required configuration path.
 On the configuration tab, this is the entry called `dynamic_configuration_path`.
 If you set it to `/config/traefik`, the actual location on HA will be the root of your configuration directory (where configuration.yaml typically is), within a directory called 'Traefik'.
 _Note, you will need to create that directory, and the initial traefik dynamic file configuration manually._

-With Traefik, a dynamic configuration refers to the file you would put in this `config.yml`, and dynamically loads it on each save of the file.
+With Traefik, a dynamic configuration refers to the file you would put in this `fileConfig.yaml`, and dynamically loads it on each save of the file.

-As a config to get started, the below can be created and copied as is for basic functionality -
+As a config to get started, the below can be created and copied as-is for basic functionality -
+_Make sure you are updating your domain on the rule sections for homeassistant_
 ```yaml
 http:
   routers: